 Best cheap printers to buy and run

-Some inkjet printers waste a lot of ink during cleaning cycles, meaning you'll need to constantly order pricey new cartridges far more often than you expected.
+Some inkjet printers waste a lot of ink during cleaning cycles, meaning you'll have to order pricey new cartridges far more often than you expected.

 An inefficient printer could cost you £100 more a year to print the same number of pages as an economical model.

-Some of the models we've selected below aren't recent launches, but they're still some of the highest performing printers out there.
-You can check our printer reviews page for new reviews monthly.
-The tables were updated in November 2020.
+Some of the models we've selected below aren't recent launches, but they're still some of the highest-performing printers out there.
+The tables were updated in January 2021.